 Really though, you can throw sunshine or money at unfulfillment, but more often than not the solution resides internally.
 I don’t think I’m going to find what I’m looking for in Florida, but it’s what finds me that makes life ever so interesting.

-Max stands 5-11 but his Bumble profile claims he’s 6-1.
+John King stands 5-11 but his Bumble profile claims he’s 6-1.
 I haven’t got my tape measure out but there seems to be a discrepancy here.
 The dude’s vernacular blows me away, words coming out of his mouth that I’ve only ever read in books.
-I didn’t think people not employed by universities could speak with as much grace as Max can.
+I didn’t think people not employed by universities could speak with as much grace as King can.
 He’s got a knack for words, which is why after a dozen years in Asia, his fluency in Mandarin is immaculate.

 He didn’t get there overnight.
-Years ago, while studying at the University of Georgia, Max met a Dr. Dezso Benedek, a professor with a predilection for language.
-The professor speaks twelve of them fluently, something Max discovered when taking his East Asian Studies class.
+Years ago, while studying at the University of Georgia, King met Dr. Dezso Benedek, a professor with a predilection for language.
+The professor speaks twelve of them fluently, something King discovered when taking his East Asian Studies class.
 He caught the bug and then sought more, becoming Dr. Benedek’s assistant for his final two years of college.

-“I want to learn a language, ideally Chinese,” Max told his professor,
+“I want to learn a language, ideally Chinese,” King told his professor.

 “You should go to Taiwan,” Dr. Benedek advised.